LuckyOne7777/ChatGPT-Micro-Cap-Experiment/Start Your Own/README.md

 Because the program relies on past data, orders for a given day are generated after that day’s trading session and must be placed on the following trading day.
 This prevents lookahead bias.
 For example, When I receive orders from ChatGPT, I run the program and input the orders the close the day after.

 **Information**
-   - The program uses past data from 'chatgpt_portfolio_update.csv' to automatically grab today's portfolio.
+   - The program uses past data from 'Daily Updates.csv' to automatically grab today's portfolio.
-   - If 'chatgpt_portfolio_update.csv' is empty (meaning no past trading days logged), you will required to enter your starting cash.
+   - If 'Daily Updates.csv' is empty (meaning no past trading days logged), you will required to enter your starting cash.
    - From here, you can set up your portfolio or make any changes.
    - The script asks if you want to record manual buys or sells.
    - After you hit 'Enter' all calculations for the day are made.
-   - Results are saved to `chatgpt_portfolio_update.csv` and any trades are added to `chatgpt_trade_log.csv`.
+   - Results are saved to `Daily Updates.csv` and any trades are added to `chatgpt_trade_log.csv`.
    - In the terminal, daily results are printed.
 Copy and paste results into the LLM.
 To automate prompts, check out the [Automation Guide](https://github.com/LuckyOne7777/ChatGPT-Micro-Cap-Experiment/blob/main/Other/AUTOMATION_README.md)